2013 LFF I Lyga

-The 2013 I Lyga (also known as LFF I Lyga) is the 24th season of the I Lyga, the second-tier association football league of Lithuania.
-The season started on 8 April 2013 and end is planned for 24 September 2013.
+The 2013 I Lyga (also known as LFF I Lyga) was the 24th season of the I Lyga, the second-tier association football league of Lithuania.
+The season started on 8 April 2013 and ended on 24 September 2013.

 Changes from 2013

 The league changed its number of teams, increasing it from 10 teams in 2012 I Lyga to 12 teams in 2013.
 Two teams of 2012 resigned – FK Granitas Vilnius and NFA Kaunas (replaced by FM Spyris Kaunas), and another two were relegated – FK Venta Kuršėnai and FK Kėdainiai.
 From LFF II lyga were admitted 5 teams – 3 from zone South (FK Žalgiris-3 Vilnius, FK Šilas Kazlų Rūda and FM Spyris Kaunas) and 2 from zone West (FK Lokomotyvas Radviliškis and FK Klaipėdos Granitas).
 A newly created team of FK Baltija Panevėžys was also allowed to start at I lyga in 2013.